This page contains affiliate links. Please read our disclosure for more info.

 Location: Tomorrowland

-TRON Lightcycle Run is one of the park’s newest rides and for many it’s already one of the best things to do at Magic Kingdom.
-We haven’t had a chance to ride it yet, but we can’t wait!
+TRON Lightcycle Run is one of the park’s newest rides (it opened in 2023) and is one of the best things to do at Magic Kingdom.
+We love it!

 There’s an outdoor section with amazing views of the park before you enter a huge dark warehouse to race other teams across the Grid through eight Energy Gates.

-Note that larger guests may have issues fitting in the bike-style Lightcycles, but there are standard roller coaster cars (with lap bars) for those who need or prefer them.
+Larger guests may have issues fitting on the Lightcycles, but there are standard rollercoaster cars (with lap bars) for those who need or prefer them.
 There’s a test seat outside the ride so you can see if it works for you.

 Type of Ride: Dark Thrill Ride with Big Drops